 One of the most profitable and scalable business models is selling info/digital products like online courses, digital downloads, and membership sites.

-Remember what we said about inventory frustrations?
-Selling info products takes it out of the equation altogether, allowing you to sell to an unlimited number of customers.
+Selling info products allows you to sell to an unlimited number of customers.
 Once your product is created and published for sale, the bulk of your work is complete.

 1. You have limitless inventory, and hence, earning potential